18 Reasons Boomers Built $76 Trillion (And They’re Still Not Done)

-Boomers have built an enormous amount of wealth.
+Boomers didn’t just build wealth, they stacked it.
 They played the game when the rules were different, and they played it well.
-While younger generations struggle with soaring costs and economic shifts, Boomers are sitting on trillions.
+While younger generations are stuck with soaring costs and shaky economies, Boomers are sitting on trillions.

-According to Visual Capitalist, Baby Boomers held 52% of the country’s wealth, despite making up only 20% of the population.
-Their net worth has skyrocketed from $4.5 trillion in 1990 to a staggering $76.2 trillion.
+According to Visual Capitalist, Baby Boomers hold 52% of the nation’s wealth, despite making up just 20% of the population.
+Their net worth skyrocketed from $4.5 trillion in 1990 to a staggering $76.2 trillion today.

 Table of Contents